 Aylestone Meadows is home to a great variety of wildlife.
 Long Horn cattle graze on during the summer months, reinforcing this feeling of a long lost rural setting.

 Aylestone Meadows is our largest local nature reserve, and its natural habitats support a rich diversity of plant and animal life.
 Scarce plants such as slender spike rush, tubular water dropwort, marsh arrow grass, ragged robin and lady’s smock all feature on the site.
 Fauna such as Otters, swans and badgers make their home here.

-The Great Central Way which once formed a part of the Great Central Railway forms a part of the both the cities cycle routes and Sustrans National Cycle route 6.
-This 4 mile pathway is ideal for walkers, horse riders and cyclists.
+The Great Central Way (formerly part of the Great Central Railway) forms part of Sustrans national cycle route 6.
+This four-mile pathway is ideal for walkers, horse riders and cyclists.
 Partly tarmacked, the level surface is ideal for those who have mobility restrictions or young cyclists gaining confidence.
-From this many other pathways lead off around other areas of the Meadows including the canal towpath or the boardwalk.
+Many other pathways lead off around other areas of Aylestone Meadows, including the canal towpath and boardwalk.